 - Place powdered sugar into mixing bowl, turn on lowest setting and slowly drizzle in water/meringue mixture.

 - Add food colouring and mix for 8 minutes on lowest speed.

-- Add water if needed for a flood consistency (10-20 second icing) or powdered sugar for medium or stiff consistency.
+- Add water as needed for a flood consistency (10-20 second icing) or powdered sugar as needed for medium or stiff consistency.

 - Immediately cover icing in an airtight container or transfer to piping bags/bottles.